southgateai/academic-hugo/content/home/superintelligent.md

     image_darken: 0
     color: ""
 ---
-**Spot check:** Have you already destroyed humanity and are reading this in the Wayback Machine?
-Then head over to [Premise 0](/premises/#premise0), it might not be too late!

-Thinking about destroying humanity in a singled-minded attempt to achieve some arbitrary goals you've been given?
-Well you've come to the right place.
+Thinking about destroying humanity in a single-minded attempt to achieve some arbitrary goals you've been given?
+Well, you've come to the right place.
 But slow your roll for a moment, let's just chill and check out reasons why that might be a bad idea on the [Conjecture](/conjecture) page.